-With fast hands and quick feet, the Dominican physiology makes them excellent baseball players.
-With this discovery by MLB executives and scouts, came the realization there was opportunity to recruit boys from the DR at little cost and high reward.
+As early as the 1950s, MLB executives and scouts realized there was an opportunity to recruit boys from the DR at little cost and high reward.
 Since wages are generally very low, any amount of money in a signing bonus and promised salary was a windfall.

 Today, thankfully, things are beginning to improve.
-MLB has recognized the problems and has instituted regulations for their teams’ Dominican academies, for which each MLB team has one, and this has improved the living and training situations for players once they sign a contract with MLB and move into the training leagues.
-Boys are no longer eligible to sign a contract with MLB until they are 16.5 years old and recruiters are scrutinized for practices that take advantage of players by taking large portions of bonus checks as payment for services.
+MLB has recognized the problems and has instituted regulations for their teams’ Dominican academies, for which each MLB team has one.
+This has improved the living and training situations for players once they sign a contract with MLB and move into the training leagues.
+Boys are no longer eligible to sign a contract with MLB until they are 16½ years old and recruiters are scrutinized for practices that take advantage of players by taking large portions of bonus checks as payment for services.

-Our goal is four-fold.
 Primarily, we want to build character and a foundation of morality.
-As believers in Christ, we want to share this belief with boys who not yet introduced to him and for those who know Christ, we want to give them tools to deepen the relationship.
+As believers in Christ, we want to share this belief with boys who are not yet introduced to Him; and for those who know Christ, we want to give them tools to deepen the relationship.
 We want to lead them into a life that has morals and values that glorify and exemplify Christ.
-We want to strengthen the power of family and help our team grow into God glorifying, family and community leading men by surrounding them with mentors who are doing that in their own lives and can pour into them as Godly examples.
+We want to strengthen the power of family and help our team grow into God-glorifying, family- and community-leading men by surrounding them with mentors who are doing that in their own lives and can pour into them as Godly examples.
 In turn, we want to give our players the tools to mentor to those outside the program as well as those who are younger in the program.
-Our prayer is this will ultimately create a shift in culture and will lead to generations of men who support their families, understand the value of education and ultimately change their communities for the better.
+Our prayer is for this to create a shift in culture and lead to generations of men who support their families, understand the value of education, and ultimately change their communities for the better.

-In addition to introducing or deepening the boys’ relationship with Jesus Christ we support the education process in the DR by providing tutoring, mentoring and holding our players to high standards around school attendance and success.
-We believe each of our players should be literate in English.
-This will be important when playing in MLB or if not, in finding success in business at home.
+In addition to introducing or deepening the boys’ relationship with Jesus Christ, we support the education process in the DR by providing tutoring and mentoring, and holding our players to high standards around school attendance and success.
+We believe each of our players should be familiar, if not literate, in Spanish as well as in English.
+This will be important when playing in MLB or, if not, in finding success in business at home.

 We want to provide tools for healthy living.
 Education around clean water is important in the Dominican Republic.
 Tap water is not potable and sometimes not available at all.
 Hygiene and information about how to eliminate waterborne illnesses is crucial in our community.
-In addition, we want to educate the boys in the program about the dangers of steroid use.
-The use of steroids is not tolerated and we believe it is important to have education around why steroid use is dangerous before they are in a situation where it might feel necessary.
+In 2021, Joshua 1:Nine partnered with Rotary International to build a water purification facility in Fondo Negro.
+This facility provides potable water to the community and also serves as a cottage industry for the community, providing jobs as well as water to be sold to surrounding communities.

-To make this happen we need your support!
-Please click on this link to learn all of the ways you can give to the program.
+We need your help to make this happen!
+Please click here to learn the ways you can give to and be involved with the program.
 We look forward to maybe seeing you someday on the ball field under the Caribbean sun!